worming004/starting-k8s/readme.md

 Then, you are ready to create your cluster with `az aks create -g training -n default-cluster -s Standard_A2_v2 -c 2 --generate-ssh-keys`

 After a few times, the kubernetes cluster is ready to use !
-To configure your kubectl to reach your new cluster, do `az aks get-credentials`
+To configure your kubectl to reach your new cluster, do `az aks get-credentials -g training -n default-clusterm`

 > From now, if you want to **stop** the tutorial to not pay anymore for a small cluster, you can **delete** it with `az aks delete -g training -n default-cluster`.
 NB: it exists a **stop** command, but you will still pay a little bit for a service in sleep mode.